runicscribe/worldbuilding-docs/dae-machina/culture/celebrations.md

 ### Great Games of the Dhaigean Isles

-Held every X years on ___, in the ancient crater of a darkstone meteorite.
+Held every 7 years on ___, in the ancient crater of a darkstone meteorite.

 Feats of athleticism and strength - races, wrestling, stonetoss, pole climb Competitors are traditionally nude?